• Skip to primary navigation

 Among the mistakes to avoid when building a partnership, saying yes to the wrong partner is at the top of the list.
 Everyone has friends who have friends you “just have to meet,” but that doesn’t mean it’s a guaranteed match made in heaven.

 It’s tempting to say yes to be agreeable, but you’ll end up with bigger problems later on.
-Here’s how you can honor your needs by saying no and feel good about it at the same time:
+Here’s how you can honor your needs by saying no and feeling good about it at the same time:

 Don’t allow guilt to guide your actions.